gongouveia/Synthetic-Speech-Dataset-Generator-Powered-by-Whisper/README.md

 👷 Soon to implement Whisper Turbo for Audio-Text pairs Synthesization.
-Optimized version of Whisper large-v3), faster inference, same WER and CER.
-Better than the current faster-whisper.
+Optimized version of Whisper large-v3).

 # Synthetic Speech Dataset Generator
 With the rising number of ASR/NLP open source projects democratizing the AI human-machine interface comes with the necessity of getting better ASR datasets. <Whisper Temple delves creates a simple-to-use platform to create Synthetic speech datasets, creating pairs of audio and text.
 Translation powered by faster-whisper ⏩ Synthetic translations can be edited in UI Data viewer.